stefreschke/hwr-oop-lecture-shared/README.md

 This repository is used to share source code material for an ongoing lecture on object-oriented programming with Java at HWR Berlin (summer term 2022).

----
-**NOTE**
-This code is for educational purpose only.
+> :warning: This code is for educational purpose only.
 Do not rely on it!
----

 ## Students That Are New To Git